raspberrypilearning/c3-wolfram-hieroglyphics/en/step_2.md

-## Associating Hieroglyphs with Letters
+## Associating hieroglyphs with letters

 --- task ---
-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica) to get started and learn to use the tool.
-You'll need to look at **Starting Mathematica** and **Programming in Mathematica**.
---- /task ---
+If you have never used the Wolfram Language before, follow [this guide to get started](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica) and learn to use the tool.
+Look at the sections **Starting Mathematica** and **Programming in Mathematica**. --- /task ---

-In order to represent English letters and sounds with hieroglyphs, we need to make an `Association`.
-An `Association` is a lot like a dictionary or a set of rules.
+To represent English letters and sounds with hieroglyphs, we need to make an `Association`.
+An `Association` is like a dictionary or a set of rules.

 ```
 practiceAssociation = <|"Mark" -> "English", "Rachel" -> "Science", "Aisha" -> "History", "Omar" -> "Art"|>